-There’s nothing so enjoyable as relaxing on a summer Sunday afternoon with friends, sharing good conversation, laughter and knocking back a few cold ones while the kids race around getting up to who-knows-what mischief.
+There’s nothing so enjoyable as relaxing on a summer Sunday afternoon with friends, sharing good conversation and laughter and knocking back a few cold ones while the kids race around getting up to who-knows-what mischief.

 Those are the ingredients for good living.

-But you can’t entertain without food, and a simple nibbles platter is an essential component of informal entertainment.
+But you can’t entertain without food, and a simple grazing platter is an essential component of informal entertainment.

 Here’s how to put together a great nibbles platter on a beer nuts budget.

 To create a grazing platter, you will need:

 If you want to be fancy and entertain a lot, you can pick up an attractive board from Kmart for under $20.

 Otherwise, budget options include a cutting board, a baking tray, or even a piece of wood offcut or sturdy cardboard wrapped in foil.

 Small bowls are handy for dips and olives.
 They are cheap to buy from discount stores, and our local thrift store has dozens for $1.
 It’s also fine to keep dips in their containers and not buy bowls.

 Finally, a cheese knife or two for cutting cheese, but any knife will do in a pinch.